facebookarchive/atom-ide-ui/docs/outline-view.md

 ## Service API

-You can provide the Outline View [Atom service](http://flight-manual.atom.io/behind-atom/sections/interacting-with-other-packages-via-services/) by adding the following to your `package.json`:
+You can provide the Outline [Atom service](http://flight-manual.atom.io/behind-atom/sections/interacting-with-other-packages-via-services/) by adding the following to your `package.json`:

 ```
 "providedServices": {